Water Quality Standards and Classifications

 Standards and guidance values of other Types, including Health (Fish Consumption), Aquatic (Chronic), Aquatic (Acute), Wildlife, and Aesthetic are also established.
 Further information is provided in the Introduction to TOGS 1.1.1 (PDF, 517 KB)

 Water quality standards and standard-setting procedures are in 6 NYCRR Chapter X, Parts 700-706.

-- TOGS 1.1.4 - Procedures for deriving bioaccumulation factors.
+- TOGS 1.1.4 (PDF, 55 KB) - Procedures for derivation of bioaccumulation factors.

 - TOGS 1.1.5 (PDF,128 KB) - Procedures for deriving ambient water quality standards and guidance values for the protection of wildlife.